neil1023/CS643-word-count/README.md

 HadoopSlave3
 ~~~

-Note: Again, these are placeholders and should be modified by users.
+Note: Again, these hostnames are placeholders and should be modified by users.

 These are all the steps I took for creating the AMI.
 After creating the nodes in my cluster using this AMI, I customized those nodes with more settings specifically for the Master and specifically for the Slaves.